Updated: October 2019

-Known locally as Villa Ribota, it is a 5 bedroom, 4.5 bathroom private holiday home nestled among the Barolo vines.
-It sleeps 10 to 12 people, there’s a swimming pool, outside dining area and, of course, breathtaking views.
+Villa Ribota is a 5 bedroom, 4.5 bathroom private holiday home nestled among the Barolo vines.
+It sleeps up to 12 people, there’s a swimming pool, outside dining area with bbq and pizza oven and, of course, breathtaking views.

-And then there’s the outside… a covered outside dining area, barbecue, beuatiful swimming pool, large garden and views that just keep on giving.
+And then there’s the outside… a covered outside dining area, barbecue, pizza oven beautiful swimming pool, large garden and views that just keep on giving.